Montana transgender lawmaker faces censure or expulsion

 There were no reports of damage to the building and lawmakers were not threatened.

-On Monday, Zephyr said the seven arrested were “defending democracy” and in an earlier speech said that the sequence of events that followed her remarks illustrated how they had struck a chord with those in power.
+Zephyr said the seven arrested were “defending democracy.
+In an earlier speech, she said the sequence of events that followed her remarks illustrated how they had struck a chord with those in power.

 “They picked me in this moment because I said a thing that got through their shield for a second,” she told a crowd of supporters gathered on the Capitol steps near a banner that read “Democracy dies here.”